 - Verify the VIN.
-If the vehicle is from another state or country, a Vehicle Inspection Report or an Out-of-State Identification Certificate, Form VI-30, issued by a State appointed Safety Inspection Station is required to obtain registration; otherwise a title only (no registration) may be issued if the transaction is supported by either a Statement of Physical Inspection, Form VTR-270, or a legible pencil tracing of the VIN; and - Valid proof of financial responsibility in the applicant's name.
+If the vehicle is from another state or country, a Vehicle Inspection Report issued by a State appointed Safety Inspection Station is required to obtain registration; otherwise a title only (no registration) may be issued if the transaction is supported by either a Statement of Physical Inspection (Form VTR-270) or a legible pencil tracing of the VIN; and - Valid proof of financial responsibility in the applicant's name.

-Note: If the bonded title application is for "Title Only," counties can waive the Vehicle Inspection Report or Form VI-30; however, the "VIN CERTIFICATION WAIVED" remark must be placed on the title record.
+Note: If the bonded title application is for "Title Only," counties can waive the Vehicle Inspection Report; however, the "VIN CERTIFICATION WAIVED" remark must be placed on the title record.